ec-jrc/re3gistry/README.md

 ## Project boards

-* Re3gistry Improvement proposal (R3IPs)
+* Improvement proposal (IP)
-    * If you would like to discuss an idea before documenting a full R3IP, simply create a new issue using the [R3IP template](https://github.com/ec-jrc/re3gistry/issues/new?assignees=&labels=&template=re3gistry-improvement-proposal.md).
+    * If you would like to discuss an idea before documenting a full IP, simply create a new issue using the [IP template](https://github.com/ec-jrc/re3gistry/issues/new?assignees=&labels=&template=re3gistry-improvement-proposal.md).
 Complete the template as far as possible and mention that this is not a complete proposal yet, but that you are looking for feedback.
 If the idea is supported, you will be asked you to complete the proposal.

 * Bug fixing
     * If you would like to submit a bug report, please create a new issue in the Re3gistry repository using the [Bug report template](https://github.com/ec-jrc/re3gistry/issues/new?assignees=&labels=&template=re3gistry-problem.md).
 The issue will be monitored and will be added to the bugfixing project board.
 If additional information is required, you will be contacted.